Nothing about us without us!

 Driven by the fact that all of us have been affected personally by cancer in childhood or adolescence, we are keen on changing and improving survivorship for childhood cancer patients in our countries, and across Europe.
 Therefore, we focus our resources on active collaboration with professionals from SIOP Europe and PanCare, primarily dealing with the challenges in long term follow up care.

-Since the kick-off of our network in 2016, we have been supporting national organisations in Luxembourg and Italy in their initiatives getting national survivors’ groups together.
-In addition, we’ve been involved continually in several EU-wide projects and initiatives – as part of CCI-E, and through the PanCareFollowUp project.
-Prior to that, we have provided feedback on JARC documents and have been involved in the Survivorship Passport project for the past two years.
-Our opinions and experiences provide valuable contributions to research, projects and awareness campaigns on survivorship issues and we are there to share our expertise.
+Since the kick-off of our network in 2016, we have been supporting national organisations in Luxembourg and Italy in their initiatives to get national survivors’ groups together.
+In addition, we have been involved continually in several EU-wide projects and initiatives, as part of CCI-E and through the PanCareFollowUp project.
+Prior to that, we have provided feedback on JARC documents and have been involved in the Survivorship Passport project in the past two years.
+Our opinions and experiences provide valuable contributions to research, projects and awareness campaigns on survivorship issues and we are ready to share our expertise.

-In preparation for the first SIOP Europe Annual Meeting, in partnership with CCI Europe, we are responsible for the survivors’-input and -organisational aspects of the programme planning.
-We very much look forward to meeting all of you in person during the Annual Meeting and to sharing our points of view!
+In preparation for the first SIOP Europe Annual Meeting, in partnership with CCI Europe, we are responsible for the survivors’ input and organisational aspects of the programme planning.
+We very much look forward to meeting everyone in person during the Annual Meeting and to sharing our points of view!

-You may also get in touch with us:
+You may also get in touch via e-mail:

 *Pictures by LisLeijser